pbklink/motif-core/etc/motif-core.api.md

         sortColumns = "sortColumns";
     }
     // (undocumented)
-    export function saveSortColumnsToJson(sortColumns: GridSortColumn[], element: JsonElement): void;
+    export function saveSortColumnsToJson(sortColumns: GridSortColumnDefinition[], element: JsonElement): void;
     // (undocumented)
-    export function tryCreateSortColumnsFromJson(element: JsonElement): GridSortColumn[] | undefined;
+    export function tryCreateSortColumnsFromJson(element: JsonElement): GridSortColumnDefinition[] | undefined;
 }

-// Warning: (ae-missing-release-tag) "GridSortColumn" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "GridSortColumnDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "GridSortColumn" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "GridSortColumnDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface GridSortColumn {
+export interface GridSortColumnDefinition {
     // (undocumented)
     ascending: boolean;
     // (undocumented)